ntop/ntopng/doc/src/plugins/user_scripts.rst

   - :code:`hooks`: a Lua table with hook names as key and callbacks as values. :ref:`User Script Hooks` are events or points in time. ntopng uses hooks to know when to call a user script.
 A user script defining a hook will get the hook callaback called by ntopng.
 User scripts must register to at least one hook.
 See :ref:`User Script Hooks`.
   - :code:`gui`: a Lua table specifying user script name, description and configuration.
 Data is used by ntopng to show the user script configurable from the :ref:`Web GUI`.
-  - :code:`local_only` (optional, hosts only): if true, the user script is only executed for local hosts.
   - :code:`packet_interface_only` (optional): only execute the script on packet interfaces, excluding ZMQ interfaces.
-  - :code:`l4_proto` (optional, flows only): only execute the script for flows matching the L4 protocol.
-  - :code:`l7_proto` (optional, flows only): only execute the script for flows matching the L7 application protocol.
   - :code:`nedge_only` (optional): if true, the script is only executed in nEdge.
   - :code:`nedge_exclude` (optional): if true, the script is not executed in nEdge.
   - :code:`default_value` (optional): the default value for the script configuration, in the form :code:`<script_key>;<operator>;<value>`